JinsuHongg/flare_surya/README.md

 This is the flare forecasting experiments using Surya, Terratorch-Surya, and Terratorch.

+## Data
+All the experiments are based on Surya Bench dataset.
+You can download the flare dataset [here](https://huggingface.co/datasets/nasa-ibm-ai4science/surya-bench-flare-forecasting)

+For the Surya input data (4K SDO images), please contact [Surya](https://huggingface.co/datasets/nasa-ibm-ai4science/core-sdo).

 ### What is this repository for? ###

 * Quick summary